 2. Select the trees that you want to include in your report or click on Select all if you want a report of the entire model

-3. Optionally: (de)select specific parts of a tree by clicking on the filter icon ()
+3. Optionally: (de)select specific parts of a tree by clicking on the filter icon () and then choose Selection of objects.

 5. Optionally: (de)select what kinds of additional information has to be included in the report: